trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/monitor-a-node/index.md

       to: sysadmin
 ```

-[Here](https://learn.netdata.cloud/docs/agent/health/reference#entity-format) is an exhaustive liste of alerts parameters.
+[Here](https://learn.netdata.cloud/docs/agent/health/reference#entity-format) is an exhaustive list of alerts parameters.

-#### Create personnalised alerts: Write a new health entity
+#### Create personnalized alerts: Write a new health entity

 To create personalised alerts, create a `.conf` file in `/usr/lib/netdata/conf.d/health.d` and edit this new file using the template shown previously: